A Glug of Oil

 Make the sauce.

-Making butter chicken sauce in a frying pan.
+Making the sauce in a frying pan.

 Part cook the chicken in a griddle pan.